-Competitors should have their reasons organised and emphasise the most important points they wish to make.
+Competitors to have their reasons organised and emphasise the most important points they wish to make.

-When giving the reasons, the main objective is to inform the Championship judge that the Competitor has seen and compared each animal in the Class.
+When giving their reasons, the main objective is to inform the Championship Judge what they have seen and compared each animal in the Class.

-It is important to make comparisons between animals rather than describe individual animals.
+It is important that the Competitor makes comparisons between animals rather than describe individual animals.

-Commence the Oral reasoning as follows:-
+Commence the oral reasoning as follows: -

-'I placed this Class four, one, three, two (4, 1, 3, 2)'.
+'I placed this class four, one, three, two (4, 1, 3, 2').

 Give the most important reasons first and remember to use comparative terms.
-Where necessary the Competitor can then follow with:
+Where necessary then follow with:

-This demonstrates to the Championship Judge the accuracy of any priorities.
-Mention any major faults, if present.
+This demonstrates to the Championship Judge the accuracy of the Competitor's priorities.
+Mention any major faults if present.